Ferretelic/GoogleMapsRecommender/README.md

     $$\text{Score} = \frac{\text{Popularity}_i}{d(u, i) + \epsilon}$$

 **Reference Points**
-For each metric, we tested two strategies to define the user's location:
+For each metric, we tested two strategies to define the user^{\prime}s location:
 * **Centroid:** The geometric center (mean latitude/longitude) of all businesses the user has visited.
 * **Latest:** The location of the most recent business the user visited.